The Planted Pantry » Desserts » Vegan Snickerdoodles

 Ingredients

-• Sugar – I used white granulated sugar, but you could try cane sugar or brown sugar as well.
+• Sugar* – I used white sugar, but you could try cane sugar or brown sugar as well. *A note about granulated sugar: Not all granulated sugar is vegan, make sure to choose a USDA Organic variety to ensure it is not processed with bone char, an animal ingredient.

-• Apple cider vinegar – You can replace it with regular white vinegar as well.
+• Apple cider vinegar – You can replace it with regular white vinegar or lemon juice.

 • Cream of tartar – If you don’t have cream of tartar, you can omit this ingredient and replace it with an additional teaspoon of vinegar.
 The cookies will be fluffier and have a more cake-like texture, but they will still be just as delicious.

-• Cinnamon – Add more or less to your liking, but don’t omit this ingredient!
+• Cinnamon – The cinnamon flavor is a must to replicate a classic snickerdoodle cookie.
+Add more or less to your liking, but don’t omit this ingredient!

 Add in the remaining dry ingredients: flour, cream of tartar, baking soda, cinnamon, and salt.
 Mix again.
-A dry, crumbly dough will begin to form as shown below.
+A dry, crumbly dough will begin to form.

 Add in about 1 tbsp of oat milk and mix thoroughly until a cohesive dough is formed.
 If the dough is still too dry, repeat this step with 1 tbsp oat milk at a time until a sticky but not wet dough forms.
 The dough should be sticky enough to stay formed in balls, but not too sticky that it is sticking to your hands.
 It should look like the picture below.